 The Council of Diverse Student Organizations (CDSO) was founded to give a voice to under-represented organizations and seeks to promote a shared sense of community between multicultural student organizations.
 More information can be found by visiting the CDSO’s website.

 The Delta Alpha Pi (DAP) Honors Society was established to recognize the academic accomplishments of students with disabilities.
 Members of DAP are facilitated in the development of leadership, education, and advocacy.
-More information on the Delta Alpha Pi Honors Society by visiting Disability Support Services on the second floor of the Administration Building.
+More information on the Delta Alpha Pi Honors Society by visiting Accessibility & Disability Services on the second floor of the Administration Building.

 The Honors College Leadership Council (HCLC) is a student-led organization that promotes and fosters community, develops programs and events and advises Honors College administration on student matters.
 The HCLC exists to provide like-minded students with meaningful opportunities to strengthen leadership skills and abilities; take initiative in shaping and enhancing their academic experience; and engage in the central tenets of honors education—service and civic engagement and experiential education.